MINI CHERRY PIE RECIPE

 Nothing beats simple and sweet like Cherry Pie.
-As a kid, I wasn’t a fan of cherries or cherry pie.
-Over time my taste buds have flourished and I’ve learned to love cherry pie as much as I do any other!
-My husband is also a sucker for this dessert and over Valentines I created the most adorable individual heart-shaped cherry pies for him.
+As a kid, I wasn’t a fan of cherries or cherry pie, but over time my taste buds have flourished and I’ve learned to love cherry pie as much as I do any dessert!
+My husband is also a sucker for this treat, and one year for Valentines’ I created the most adorable individual heart-shaped cherry pies for him.

-These were super easy to make!
-In fact, even if you didn’t have the time, energy, or desire to make homemade dough or cherry filling, you can still purchase premade pie crust and canned cherry pie filling and get the same effect.
+These are super easy to make!
+In fact, even if you didn’t have the time, energy, or desire to make homemade dough or cherry filling, you can still purchase premade pie crust and canned cherry pie filling and get the same dessert.
 And it can just be our secret, no need to tell anyone else about those store-bought ingredients!
 Haha!

 Going homemade is as easy as pie too.
-(See what I did there?)
 For my pie crusts, I use a very basic pie dough recipe.
 Flour, butter, and a tiny bit of salt, sugar, and water.
 Wa-la, pie dough!
 Just roll that dough out on a flowered surface and use cookie cutters to create the shape of the individual pies you want (I specifically used a heart cutter for Valentines).

 I don’t want to fool you into thinking I hand-pick cherries and de-cored them to make my filling.
 Who has time for that!?
-Nope.
 I buy a bag of frozen cherries.
-This is just so much less complicated and still the closest thing to fresh cherries.
-I used this recipe from Texas Homesteader for my cherry pie filling.
+This is as close as you’ll get to using fresh cherries, and much less complicated.
+I used this recipe from Texas Homesteader (see below) for my cherry pie filling.
 It makes 1 cup or you can duplicate to make more!
-I double the recipe for both to make about 6-8 mini pies.
+I doubled the recipe for both the dough and cherry filling recipes to make about 6-8 mini pies.

 - 1 cup Frozen or canned red tart cherries thawed for 24 hours in the refrigerator

 - 1/3 cup Sugar